SharePoint/sp-dev-docs/docs/sp-add-ins/convert-an-autohosted-sharepoint-add-in-to-a-provider-hosted-add-in.md

 After the Azure SQL Database has been created, make a copy of the connection string used to establish a connection to the database.
 This can be obtained in two ways.

-- One way is to sign in to the **Azure Management Portal** (https://manage.windowsazure.com) and go to the Azure SQL Database created in the last step: CustomerDb.
+- One way is to sign in to the [Azure portal](https://ms.portal.azure.com) and go to the Azure SQL Database created in the last step: CustomerDb.
 On the **DASHBOARD** page for the database, select the link **Show Connection Strings** to see a list of connection strings.
 Make a copy of the **ADO.NET** connection string for later use.

     ![Azure SQL connection strings dialog](../images/ConvertAuto2Providerfig11.jpg)

     <br/>

 - The other way to get the connection string is from within Visual Studio, provided the Azure SDK v2.3 is installed.
 Within the **SQL Server Object Explorer** tool window in Visual Studio, select the database **CustomerDb**.
 After the database is selected, look at the **Properties** tool window to see the connection string.
-This is the same value found in the **Azure Management Portal**.
+This is the same value found in the Azure portal.

     ![Obtain SQL connection string in Visual Studio](../images/ConvertAuto2ProviderFig12.jpg)